LEAVE OF ABSENCE DURING TERM TIME

 IF YOU WOULD LIKE TO MAKE AN APPLICATION FOR LEAVE OF ABSENCE, FOR THE HEADTEACHER TO CONSIDER, PLEASE COMPLETE THE REQUEST FORM BELOW AND HAND IN TO THE SCHOOL OFFICE OR E MAIL TO firstname.lastname@example.org

-You will received a formal response letter to your request from Miss Milewski.
+You will receive a formal response letter to your request from Miss Butters.